AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

 🧩 2.6 Data Flow  🧩🧩🧩🧩🧩🧩🧩🧩🧩🧩

-1️⃣ Upload:
+1️⃣ Upload -:
 User uploads a compliance document via the frontend or API.

-2️⃣ Preprocessing:
+2️⃣ Preprocessing -:
 The Flask service reads the document, performs lightweight cleanup, and streams the content to the LLM extraction engine.

-3️⃣ LLM Extraction:
+3️⃣ LLM Extraction -:
 Ollama parses the document, extracts compliance rules, and returns structured content (rule titles, descriptions, references, frameworks).

-4️⃣ JSON Structuring & Validation:
+4️⃣ JSON Structuring & Validation -:
 Content is validated against a JSON schema ensuring consistency and completeness.

-5️⃣ Vectorization:
+5️⃣ Vectorization -:
 Extracted rules are converted into embeddings using the Ollama model, preparing them for semantic search.

-6️⃣ Storage in Qdrant:
+6️⃣ Storage in Qdrant -:
 Embeddings and metadata are upserted into Qdrant, organized under relevant collections and partitions.

-7️⃣ Status Updates:
+7️⃣ Status Updates -:
 Each step's status is published to RabbitMQ, which the frontend consumes to show live ingestion progress.